 • Fret buzzing in the high registers (as fretboard rises with the top)

 • Bindings separated

 Overly dry conditions, or lack of sufficient humidity, can be equally detrimental to your custom luthier ukulele or guitar, causing the wood to shrink and crack.
 It can also cause poor tone and improper intonation.
 In dry regions (mountainous or desert areas) or northern climates, where heated air is common in winter, simple ukulele or guitar humidifiers may not be sufficient.
 Room or household humidifiers may be necessary to maintain a proper environment.
-Telltale signs of a "dry" guitar:
+Telltale signs of a "dry" guitar or ukulele.

 • Lowered action